-The Office of Student Affairs complements the University's mission by sponsoring programs, services and activities that assist students in developing intellectually, spiritually, socially, physically, psychologically and personally.
-In partnership with students, faculty and staff, Student Affairs helps to create an educational climate consistent with principles rooted in its Catholic, Mercy tradition.
+The Office of the Dean of Students complements the University's mission by sponsoring programs, services and activities that assist students in developing intellectually, spiritually, socially, physically, psychologically and personally.
+In partnership with students, faculty and staff, the Dean of Students helps to create an educational climate consistent with principles rooted in its Catholic, Mercy tradition.